jimmylle/LightNovel_Scrapper/README.md

 --------------------
 1.1
 Now using a BakaTsuki api to get the info.
-Also creatied a GUI to help but it's not finished.
+Also created a GUI to help but it's not finished.

 1.0
 Right now it only works with hardcoded urls.